 Black superheroes have officially gone mainstream.
 You have the massive success of Black Panther, Sam Wilson aka Falcon becoming the new Captain America in the MCU, and the successful run of Black Lightning on TV.
-But of course it all starts with comic books and with the ability to self publish there’s no need to only wait on major publishers to give black hero’s their due.
-More black superhero stories are being told than ever before those stores and the story tellers are as diverse as ever.
-And in acknowledge and spotlight that, we’ve put together a list of 9 indie black comic book creators you should be checking out. #GetFamiliar
+But of course it all starts with comic books.
+And with the ability to self publish there’s no need to wait on major publishers to give black hero’s their due.
+More black superhero stories are being told than ever before.
+And those stories and the story tellers are as diverse as ever.
+In acknowledgment and to spotlight that, we’ve put together a list of 9 indie black comic book creators you should be checking out. #GetFamiliar

 Greg Anderson Elysee